 - a) Sampling Summary: The Operator shall provide a summary of all confirmation sampling conducted per the approved plan that indicates there is no residual contamination remaining at the site in exceedance of any applicable cleanup thresholds.
 Data is to be submitted in tabular format and is to include all final analytical reports.
-A map shall also be provided that indicates where the samples were collected. - b) Flowline Abandonment Verification: The Operator shall provide DOE with all follow-up for flowline abandonment efforts conducted at the site and is to include an email notification to PA@sudoe.us asserting that all appurtenances have been removed per the plan, and all pipe abandoned in place has been properly cut and capped per the approved plan.
-Include photos of all cut/cap points and a GIS shapefile for all cut/cap points or a separate stand-alone document signed by a legally authorized person (not a vendor or consultant) verifying that the flowline(s) has been properly cut and capped at all locations as indicated in the approved plan.
+A map shall also be provided that indicates where the samples were collected. - b) Flowline Abandonment Verification: The Operator shall provide DOE with verification of flowline abandonment efforts conducted at the site.
+Verification shall be submitted to DOE at PA@sudoe.us.
+For flowlines removed from the site, provide an email notification asserting that the flowlines have been removed per the approved scope of work.
+For flowlines abandoned in place, provide a separate stand-alone document signed by an authorized company employee/representative (not a vendor/consultant/contractor), who observed that the flowline abandonment work was done in accordance with the scope of work, verifying that all water, oil, and gas pipelines: have been fully drained, have been purged with air or inert gas as necessary to prevent a hazardous atmosphere, have been depleted to atmospheric pressure, have been abandoned in place greater than 36" below final grade, and have been properly cut and capped at all locations as indicated in the approved scope of work.
+Location data for all flowlines abandoned in place and flowline cut points are to be recorded with a global positioning system (GPS).
+A GIS shapefile for all flowlines abandoned in place and flowline cut points is to be provided to DOE.
 DOE may allow this information to be provided in Phase 4. - c) Recontouring Inspection: Upon receiving approval from DOE to recontour the site, the Operator may commence backfilling excavated areas and fully recontouring the site in accordance with the approved decommissioning plan.
 Once recontouring is completed, the Operator will notify DOE.
 DOE and the applicable agencies will coordinate with the Operator to promptly inspect the completed recontouring work.
 Upon DOE approving the recontouring efforts, the Operator may proceed with seeding/mulching the site.